 No person shall erect, maintain or display any sign, beacon, light, mark, buoy or other device that has the characteristics of a navigational aid and/or which may be used or mistaken as a navigational aid or warning, without the prior written approval from the Harbourmaster.

-No person shall tie a vessel to any beacon, navigation marker, navigation buoy, light or other navigation structure, without the prior written permission of:

-(a) The Harbourmaster if it is operated by the Council; or

-(b)The Director of Maritime New Zealand if it is operated by Maritime New Zealand.

 Explanatory note: Approval from the Director of Maritime New Zealand may be required as well.